 There are so many ways to get involved!

-- Learn from other educators who are sharing blog posts about their experiences applying learning sciences strategies in the classroom.
+Learn from educators.
+Read blog posts by educators who are sharing their experiences applying learning science strategies in the classroom.

 Done!
 Now what?